una/personal-goals/happy-moments/2016_happy-moments.md

 10/29/2016
 ---
 Today was sort-of bittersweet.
 I spent the day at a wildlife center in Perth and saw a wombat, tazmanian devil, and took selfies with a kangaroo.
 Then, we met up with the conference organizers and hung out for a while before saying goodbye.
 This conference had a particularly difficult goodbye because all of the organizers were seriously awesome and we all became pretty good friends by the end of the week :P Such an awesome week and I'm sad its over.

+10/30/2016
+---
+Today I basically flew all day and did some time-traveling backward :P I did work on (and mostly finished) a CLI game in the browser though!
+That was so much fun to work on and build while traveling.
+It felt good to get something done.
+And I love doing so while traveling.

+10/31/2016
+---
+Happy Halloween!
+I didn't really have a Halloween this year, but thats okay :P It was worth it to go to Mixin.
+I spent today getting my life back together basically.
+That means I'm back to healthy eating and recording and drinking way too much water.
+Its good.